bokw/8_Week_SQL_Challenge/Case study #1 - Danny's Diner/README.md

 |C          |2021-01-01|ramen       |   12|N        |
 |C          |2021-01-01|ramen       |   12|N        |
 |C          |2021-01-07|ramen       |   12|N        |

+Additional column was added specifying if order was placed by a member or not.
+Note that orders placed before customer had became a member have N flag.

 ### Bonus question: Rank All The Things
 ```SQL